CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 }
 ```

-### Not Delivering
+#### Not Delivering

-This response means ReportStream couldn't find any destination to route this report or the report didn't pass a receiver's filters.
+This response contains the "Not Delivering" value within the **overallStatus** field.
+This response means ReportStream couldn't find any destination to route this report and/or the report was filtered out due to a receiver's filter settings.

 ```
 {